boxiangliulab/ISSAC/README.md

 Usage:          ISSAC <command> [options]
 Command:        Integrative single-cell splicing analysis and QTL caller
 ```
-That means the tool has been successfully installed into your directory.
+That means ISSAC has been successfully installed into your directory.

-2) install from conda
+### 2) install from conda
 We provide the option for you to download directly from conda